Pyloric stenosis: Signs and symptoms

 Babies with this condition usually present any time in the first weeks to 6 months of life with progressively worsening vomiting.
 It is more likely to affect the first-born with males more commonly than females at a ratio of 4 to 1.
 The vomiting is often described as non-bile stained ("non bilious") and "projectile vomiting", because it is more forceful than the usual spitting up (gastroesophageal reflux) seen at this age.
 Some infants present with poor feeding and weight loss but others demonstrate normal weight gain.
 Dehydration may occur which causes a baby to cry without having tears and to produce less wet or dirty diapers due to not urinating for hours or for a few days.
 Symptoms usually begin between 3 and 12 weeks of age.
 Findings include epigastric fullness with visible peristalsis in the upper abdomen from the infant's left to right.
 Constant hunger, belching, and colic are other possible signs that the baby is unable to eat properly.

-Cause
+Causes

 Rarely, infantile pyloric stenosis can occur as an autosomal dominant condition.
 It is uncertain whether it is a congenital anatomic narrowing or a functional hypertrophy of the pyloric sphincter muscle.